Donovan Gans

-Donovan Gans (born July 7, 1971) is a former American football defensive linemen who played one season with the Birmingham Barracudas of the Canadian Football League (CFL).
+Donovan Gans (born July 7, 1971) is an American former football defensive linemen who played one season with the Birmingham Barracudas of the Canadian Football League (CFL).
 He first enrolled at Colorado State University before transferring to Texas A&M University–Kingsville.
 He was also a member of the Hamilton Tiger-Cats.

 College career

 Gans first played college football for the Colorado State Rams.
 He lettered for the Texas A&M–Kingsville Javelinas from 1993 to 1994.

 Professional career

 Gans played in 18 games for the Birmingham Barracudas in 1995.
 He was a member of the CFL's Hamilton Tiger-Cats in 1996.